Source: Warhammer Armies Project

 Split Profile

-The Wounds and Toughness of the crew and the beasts are never used – hits are resolved against the chariot's Wounds and Toughness.
+The Wounds and Toughness of the crew and the creatures are never used – hits are resolved against the chariot's Wounds and Toughness.
 It is the crew's Weapon Skill that is used for the purposes of the enemy rolling to hit, just as with cavalry.
-We assume the crew to be in complete control of the beasts that pull the chariot, so the beasts' Leadership is never used.

 Armour Saves